 If the van doesn't have a tax disc you will need to put your hand in your pocket to pay for this year's tax (and potentially back tax!)

-Is the van registered in a foreign country?
+9. Is the used van registered in a foreign country?

 If the van is registered in a foreign country you could be in for a hefty tax bill for importing it when you buy it (Vehicle Registration Tax).
 Better to buy local.

 10. Can you reduce the price?